CJones-Optics/ChiCurate/README.md

 uses an LLM running on Ollama to rank the papers in order of relevance.

-See my youtube video for a demonstration of the tool.
+See my [youtube](https://www.youtube.com/watch?v=sRm8aQjoEC0) video for a demonstration of the tool.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/sRm8aQjoEC0?si=GSi7x_vfZJkfB4Ks" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Requirements